aschester/frib-e2sar/README.md

 - CMake 3.18
 - Compiler support for C++17 standard

 A Docker image based on Debian 11 (Bullseye) with preinstalled E2SAR binaries and prereqs is available here: https://hub.docker.com/r/aschester/e2sar-bullseye.
-The Docker image can be used to build images with Apptainer, Shifter, etc. The project will incorporate its own Unified Format Library as a git submodule.
+The Docker image can be used to build images with Apptainer, Shifter, etc. The project will incorporate its own <a href="https://github.com/FRIBDAQ/UnifiedFormat">Unified Format Library</a> as a git submodule.

 ## Building the codes

 - Clone the repository from https://github.com/aschester/frib-e2sar.git.
 - Ensure the Unified Format Library submodule is initialized properly by running the commands `git submodule init` and `git submodule update`.
-One can ensure the submodules are initialized properly by cloning the project via `git clone --recurse submodules ...` as well.
+One can ensure the submodules are initialized properly by cloning the project via `git clone --recurse-submodules [URL of git repository]` as well.
 - Build the project using CMake:

 ```